 Objectives of the A.A.
-(General Education) degree:
+(General Education) degree

-- have a foundation in general education courses. - be adequately prepared for continuing education in an arts related field. - receive quality education in a Bible-based university context for enriched spiritual growth and development.
+- have a foundation in general education courses; - be adequately prepared for continuing education in an arts related field; - receive quality education in a Bible-based university context for enriched spiritual growth and development, equipping them to serve as active lay people within churches and ministries.